AviatrixSystems/Docs/HowTos/default_route_faq.rst

 High-level logic:
 ^^^^^^^^^^^^^^^^^

-- Utilize `Aviatrix subnet/route table definition <#aviatrixdefinition>`_ to discover private subnet/route table
+- Utilize the `Aviatrix definition table 2 <#_aviatrixdefinitiontable2>`_ above to discover private subnet/route table

 - Program '0.0.0.0/0 to Aviatrix Spoke Gateway' into private subnet/route table of Spoke network, but it has a slightly different implementation for each cloud as below table.